World Cup Final: It's The Juggernaut Vs. The New Kid As U.S. Takes On The Netherlands

 For many U.S. fans, Rapinoe is the heart and soul of the team — artful winger, unflappable professional, moral center.
 Last week, President Trump tweeted critically about Rapinoe's statement that she wouldn't go to the White House if the team was invited.
 She stood by those words, then went onto the pitch and scored both of the U.S.'s goals against France.

-Some have called her unpatriotic, over her decision to not mouth the words to the national anthem before matches.
+Some have called her unpatriotic over her decision to not mouth the words to the national anthem before matches.
 But Rapinoe told reporters on Wednesday that she considers herself "particularly and uniquely and very deeply American."

 "I feel very fortunate to be in this country — I'd never be able to do this in a lot of other places but also, that doesn't mean that we can't get better.
 That doesn't mean that we shouldn't always strive to be better," she said.
 "I think that this country was founded on a lot of great ideals, but it was also founded on slavery, and I think we just need to be really honest about that and be really open in talking about that so we can reconcile that and hopefully move forward and make this country better for everyone."

-Due to a sore hamstring, Rapinoe didn't play in the semifinal match against England.
+Rapinoe didn't play in the semifinal match against England because of a sore hamstring.
 Christen Press joined the team's front line instead and scored almost immediately, demonstrating the depth and power the U.S. brings.
-Rapinoe says she'll be healthy enough to play in Sunday's final.
+Rapinoe says she will be healthy enough to play in Sunday's final.

 Netherlands midfielder Danielle van de Donk said Friday that she thinks the U.S. team has been arrogant.